pdr3392/rentalx/README.md

 Users should have only one on going rental;
 Cars should have only one on going rental.
 User must be logged in.
+A car rental should set this same car as unavailable

+# Rental's return

+**FR**

+User should be able to return a rental

+**BR**

+Rentals returned in less than 24h will be charged as a fully daily When returning a rental, the car must be set as available When returning a rental, the user must be set as available for another rental When returning a rental, the total cost should be calculated If the time of returning is superior to the contracted time, a fine, proportional to the delay time, should be charged If there's a charge, it should be added to the total costs of the rental User must be logged in